2001-Wed Feb 22 03:31:52 EST 2017

 incontinence, which can actually make pets dribble urine while walking or sleeping, as well as conditions that cause more frequent urination, such as

-kidney disease or diabetes, or side effects from medications like diuretics, which cause dogs to urinate more frequently.
+diabetes, or side effects from medications like diuretics, which cause dogs to urinate more frequently.

 “Urinary incontinence is defined as the inability to hold urine in the bladder between normal urinations,” Dr. Michael S. Stone, an internal medicine specialist at Cummings Veterinary Medical Center at Tufts University, says.
 He also says that this occurs most commonly in